 3. Measure out the olive oil – I used Organic Extra Virgin Olive Oil for this recipe – and stir into the wax and butters.
 Two Tablespoons makes for a softer lip balm which is great for winter, but if you opt for more olive oil, you may want to use lip balm pots in the summer.
 Alternatively use 1 Tablespoon olive oil for a harder balm.)
 Re-melt at any point if needed.

-4. Measure out the flavor oil (or fragrance oil approved for lip balm use) and peppermint essential oil with the dropper and add to melted lip balm ingredients.
+4. Measure out the flavor oil (or fragrance oil approved for lip balm use) or the cocoa absolute and peppermint essential oil with the dropper and add to melted lip balm ingredients.
 Mix well.
 (Feel free to substitute other flavors or essential oils if you like.)
+If desired, stir in cocoa powder to suit.

 6. Allow to cool completely, then cap and label.
 If you’d like you can also seal the lip balms with shrink wrap bands by simply placing the bands over the lip balm container and applying heat with a hair dryer.

-I have created some free printable labels for your lip balms that you can download here.
+I have created some free printable labels to go with my homemade chocolate mint lip balm recipe that you can download here.
 There’s a space for the name of a loved one for gifting!
 These would be great as wedding favors, stocking stuffers, even Valentine gifts for the kids at school.

 Looking for organic oils and butters for your lip balms?
 Shop Mountain Rose Herbs.